 How the Test will Feel

 Your provider may order this test if you have severe diarrhea that will not go away or that keeps returning.
 The test result may be used to select the correct antibiotic treatment.

-A normal result means there are no disease-causing germs present.
+A normal result means there are no disease-causing germs or abnormal cells present.